 Insurance coverage for tummy tuck is unlikely

-Tummy tuck and breast lift are both wonderful procedures after children, however insurance just does not cover procedures they deem not of medical necessity.
+Tummy tuck and breast lift are both wonderful procedures after children, however insurance just does not cover procedures they deem not of medical necessary.
 Back pain is caused by so many issues, and separation of abdominal muscles (diastasis) is not really one of them, so you should have your back evaluated by your GP.

 Insurance coverage for tummy tuck